 Many runners use running as a stress reliever.
-So during the marathon taper, you have the very bad combination of increased stress, increased over thinking, and the removal of a big source of stress relief.
+So during the marathon taper, you have the very bad combination of increased stress, increased overthinking, and the cutting back on running, a big source of stress relief for many.

 Minimize it: Apologize in advance to your friends, family, and co-workers and try not to do anything too rash.